zcrap/Cypherpass/README.md

 - Cypherpass will not autologin if the page is asking for public key.

 ### //TODO
-- Specify curve/crypto
+- Specify crypto/curve.
-- Rate limit auto login
+- Rate limit auto login.
 - In browser extension unit testing.
+- Manual import of keys.

 Cypherpass proudly uses the jsrsasign library from https://github.com/kjur/jsrsasign